ML7ru3/OperatingSystem10thEdition/Processes.md

 - If parent terminated without invoking **wait()**, process is an **orphan**

 ## Zombie process
-- When a child process is killed, the entry of the process table keeps, among other things, information about the way the child existed
+- When a child process is killed, the entry of the process table keeps, among other things, information about the way the child existed **(PID, exit status,...)**
 - When the parent executes **wait()**, it fetches the information from the child entry in the process table, then the kernel removes the child entry in the process
 - Between the time a child exits and wait() is executed, the child is called a **zombie**
 > If the parent never executes **wait()**, the zombie process might stay in the system until OS reboot.